BlockDevsUnited/l-earn/Lessons/English/L_EARN/Polkadot/LP1:What_Is_Polkadot.md

 Polkadot aims to have a secure transaction validation mechanism, that at the same time does not require expensive hardware and excessive energy consumption.

+## Videos

+Now that you have read about polkadot, here is a [video](https://youtu.be/_-k0xkooSlA) combining all the above points in brief for revision.

+This is a longer [video](https://youtu.be/kw8eu2VadFA) covering various topics starting from History of the internet, what is blockchain to what is Polkadot and finally what problems is it solving.

 ## Practice

 ### Set up a Polkadot Wallet